jellyfin/jellyfin-media-player/README.md

 mpv is a bit easier to build than Qt, and compiles much faster.

-Before you attempt to build mpv, make sure you have either ffmpeg 2.4.0 (and related development packages) or libav11 (and related devel packages) installed.
+Before you attempt to build mpv, make sure you have the required dependencies installed: https://github.com/mpv-player/mpv#compilation
+Some optional dependencies like ALSA or PulseAudio support are required for proper operation of Plex Media Player.

 * ``git clone git://github.com/mpv-player/mpv``
 * ``cd mpv``